eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 The `PluginParameter` represents a parameter that can be used to customize a Workflow/Transform Operator plugin's behavior.

-`PluginParameter` class can be instantiated multiple times within a `@Plugin` decorator to create a list of `parameters` that can be used to customize the plugin's behavior.
+The `PluginParameter` class can be instantiated multiple times within a `@Plugin` decorator to create a list of `parameters` that can be used to customize the plugin's behavior.
 The `param_type` parameter can be set to a specific parameter type class that extends the `ParameterType` base class to validate user input and provide additional functionality.

 The `PluginParameter` has several parameters that can be specified when initializing an instance: